 Do your homework

 Take your time and check out different car prices online to get a general idea so that you won’t be fooled at an auction.
 Search for particular models or types of cars in order to make sure you’ll find what you’re looking for and you will know in advance how much it usually costs.
 Check out sites like DriverSide.com to estimate the cost of ownership.
-You can also look up local prices in classified listings and check Kelly Blue Book, Edmunds, Auto Trader Classics or Nada Guides to get a bit more familiar with the used cars’ market.
+You can also look up local prices in classified listings and check Kelly Blue Book, Edmunds, Auto Trader Classics, or Nada Guides to get a bit more familiar with the used cars’ market.

 Always check the terms and conditions beforehand

 You need to get familiar with the terms and conditions of any auction beforehand.
-Some auction houses require you to register before you bid for example, so make sure to check the terms and conditions of the auction in advance.
+Some auction houses require you to register before you bid, for example, so make sure to check the terms and conditions of the auction in advance.

 Check the car history

-You will be surprised of how much you can learn about a vehicle by just looking at its history report on AutoCheck or Carfax.
+You will be surprised at how much you can learn about a vehicle by just looking at its history report on AutoCheck or Carfax.
 A lot of auto auctions list their inventory online along with their VIN codes so it is always smart to subscribe to one of these vehicle-history report services and find out which vehicles are worth buying.

 Go to a few auctions before you participate in one

-Another thing you should look out for are the fake bidders.
+Another thing you should look out for is the fake bidders.
 If you’ve been to several auctions before you will know what I am talking about.
 In almost every auction, there are fake bidders specifically hired to pump up the prices.
 It is not hard to notice them if you go to several auctions in advance.
 They are everywhere, they participate a lot but never actually buy.
-So, try to spend some time analyzing the auction itself and the suspicious bidders before you go and participate at an auction.
-You will also get a sense of atmosphere, see how things work and get the chance to ask the staff any questions you might have before you get involved in any bidding.
+So, try to spend some time analyzing the auction itself and the suspicious bidders before you go and participate in an auction.
+You will also get a sense of atmosphere, see how things work, and get the chance to ask the staff any questions you might have before you get involved in any bidding.